 Interest free credit cards work by giving you a set period of time when the credit card company won’t charge you interest while you repay what you owe.

-If you think you can pay off your balance transfer in 18 months, for example, a lower fee is far more important to saving money than an extra 12 months at 0%.
+But remember the longest 0% deal available to you might not be the best one for your circumstances.
+If you think you can pay off your balance transfer in 18 months, for example, a lower fee is far more important for saving money than an extra 10 months at 0%.

 This can help you manage your money more easily.
 You will only have to make one monthly repayment.